wordpress-mobile/test-case-reminder-bot/README.md

 - `tests_repo` - Repository with test suites and `mapping.json`
 - `tests_dir` - Path to test-suites directory
 - `mapping_file` - Path to `mapping.json` file
+- `comment_footer` - Markdown-formatted text that will be added _after_ list of test cases.
+Useful for suggestions on how to improve/extend existing test cases

 Example config: